FOSSEE/st-scripts/embellishing_a_plot.rst

 {{{ Pause here and try out the following exercises }}}

-%% 3 %% Produce a plot of tangent curve with red dashed line and linewidth 3
+%% 3 %% Plot the curve of x vs tan(x) in red dashed line and linewidth 3

 {{{ continue from paused state }}}